a-n-rose/diagnosis-via-speech/README.md

 * Learn how to apply neural networks to speech of various languages, men vs women (if possible), adults vs children, differnt emotions, etc.

-Note: if you want to save the model into Json, need to install h5py.
+Note: if you want to save the model to Json, need to install h5py.
 Can do this by typing into the commandline: pip3 install --user --upgrade h5py

 1) run "engerm_prep_ml.py" in same directory as "sp_df.csv" (the output file from the two 'get_MFCC_wav.py' and 'extract_tgz_wav_concat_MFCC.py' scripts).
 This will prepare the data for deep-learning.
 The new dataframe will be saved as "engerm_mfcc_ml.csv".
 Note: this script expects only 2 languages in dataset, English as well as another language.